vondadil/zilla-2000/README.md

 ## Installation

-1. Enable the Title Bar (Right-Click on the empty space in the Main Toolbar, click `Customize` and enable the `Title Bar` checkbox on the bottom)
+1. Enable the Title Bar (Right-Click on the empty space in the Main Toolbar, click `Customize Toolbar` and enable the `Title Bar` checkbox on the bottom)
 2. (Optional) Enable the Menu Bar (Right-Click on the empty space in the Main Toolbar and select the `Menu Bar` checkbox)
 3. Go to `about:support`, find the entry for your profile directory  and click `Open Directory`
 4. [Download this repository](https://github.com/vondadil/zilla-2000/archive/refs/heads/main.zip) and copy the folder `chrome` into your profile directory